NicoleVou/NicoleVou.github.io/_posts/2017-04-30-Week-Fourteen-SWE.md

 And I FINALLY recieved the team I will be working on this summer at Facebook.
 I was skeptical of the team at first, "Facebook Ads Monitoring", but with the description my manager sent me, it seems like it will be an interesting challenge: "This team is responsible for processing all of Facebook’s ads revenue and we heavily use concepts from distributed systems, concurrent programming and data structures; coding is mostly in C++ 11/14".
 Pretty excited to continue in C++, which I have been using all year thanks to Downing's OOP and (not Downing's) Computer Graphics.

 ### What’s in my way
 DCCCD's inability to answer an email or phone call is driving me nuts right now.
-I'm trying to enroll in government classes during their maymester but there system is blocking me for false reasons.
+I'm trying to enroll in government classes during their maymester but their system is blocking me for false reasons.

 ### What will I do next week
 This week will be action-packed, and by "action" I mean studying and homework.
 I've got two tests on the last two days of classes, and my final project for Computer Graphics due Friday.